 Patron and Board Members

-Mr Geoffrey Stooke OAM CitWA was endorsed as the new Chairperson of the Federation of Western Australian Police and Community Youth Centres Inc. (WA PCYC) at the organisation’s Annual General Meeting held on Wednesday 7 November 2018.
-He succeeds outgoing President Dr Sue Gordon AM, who has provided distinguished service since 2012.
+Geoffrey Stooke AM CitWA was endorsed as the new Chair of WA PCYC at the organisation’s Annual General Meeting held on 7 November 2018.
+He succeeded outgoing President, Dr Sue Gordon AM, who provided distinguished service to the organisation from 2012.

-Mr Stooke is the Managing Director of Standard Wool Investments Pty Ltd (previously Standard Wool Australia Pty Ltd).
-He has held the position since 1996.
-He has previously held senior positions in the fishing, food and resources industries and his early career was as a commissioned officer in the Australian Regular Army – this included service in Australia and overseas.
+Geoffrey is the Managing Director of Standard Wool Investments Pty Ltd (previously Standard Wool Australia Pty Ltd) and has held this position since 1996.
+He has previously held senior positions in the fishing, food and resources industries and his early career was as a commissioned officer in the Australian Regular Army, which included service in Australia and overseas.

-He currently holds several directorships- a number as Chairperson.
-Previous directorships include Chairman of RugbyWA for 23 years, Director of the Australian Rugby Union for over five years, Director of the Australian Sports Commission for three years and Director of the Australian Wool Exchange for nine years.
+He currently holds several directorships - a number as Chair.
+Previous directorships include Chairman of RugbyWA (23 years), Director of the Australian Rugby Union (five years), Director of the Australian Sports Commission (three years) and Director of the Australian Wool Exchange (nine years).

 Outside of work his main interests are sport related.
-He plays golf and tennis all year round and still plays grade rugby in the winter.
-He was a grinder on Kookaburra in the 1987 America’s Cup Defence.
-He is a recipient of the Medal of the Order of Australia, the Australian Sports Medal, the Centenary Medal and in 2006 was the WA Citizen of the Year in the category of Sport.
+He plays golf and tennis all year round and played representative and grade rugby from 1966 to 2019.
+He was a grinder on ‘Kookaburra’ in the 1987 America’s Cup Defence.

 Ms Denise Cheir

-Originally from Guernsey, in the British Channel Islands, Denise has held significant leadership roles working with high profile organisations, with extensive general management experience in dynamic branding environments.
+Originally from Guernsey, in the British Channel Islands, Denise has held significant leadership roles working with high-profile organisations in dynamic branding environments.

 Mr Allen Newton